Structural models for policy-making: Coping with parametric uncertainty: Results

 \subsection{General subsidy}

 Figure \ref{General subsidy} explores the impact prediction for a general tuition subsidy.
-We show the point prediction, its sampling distribution, and the confidence set.
+We show the point prediction, its sampling distribution, and the uncertainty set.
 At the point estimate, average schooling increases by $0.65$ years.
-However, there is considerable uncertainty about the prediction as the confidence set ranges from $0.15$ to $1.10$ years. \FloatBarrier In Figure \ref{Time preference}, we trace out the effect of the discount rate $\delta$ on the subsidy's impact over the confidence set while keeping all other parameters at their point estimate.
+However, there is considerable uncertainty about the prediction, as the uncertainty set ranges from $0.15$ to $1.10$ years.\\

+\FloatBarrier In Figure \ref{Time preference}, we trace the effect of the discount rate $\delta$ on the subsidy's impact over the uncertainty set, while keeping all other parameters at their point estimate.
 Initially, as $\delta$ increases, so does the policy's impact as individuals value the long-term benefits from increasing their level of schooling more and more.
 However, for high levels of the discount factor, the policy's impact starts to decrease as most individuals already complete a high school or college degree even without the subsidy. \FloatBarrier